docker-archive/docker-ce/components/cli/docs/reference/commandline/trust_view.md

 ## Description

-`docker trust inspect` provides detailed information on signed repositories.
+`docker trust view` provides detailed information on signed repositories.
 This includes all image tags that are signed, who signed them, and who can sign new tags.

-By default, `docker trust inspect` renders results in a table.
+By default, `docker trust view` renders results in a table.

 ## Examples